inkarkat/vim-ArgsAndMore/README.md

                             quickfix list.

     :[range]BufdoWrite {cmd}
-                            Execute {cmd} in each buffer in the buffer list and automatically persist any changes (:update).
+                            Execute {cmd} in each modifiable buffer in the buffer list and automatically persist any changes (:update).

     :[range]Windo {cmd}     Execute {cmd} in each window, then return back to the original one.
     :[range]WindoWrite {cmd}
-                            Execute {cmd} in each window and automatically persist any changes (:update).
+                            Execute {cmd} in each window showing a modifiable buffer and automatically persist any changes (:update).

     :[range]Winbufdo {cmd}  Execute {cmd} in each different buffer shown in one of the windows in the current tab page (once per buffer), then return back to the original one.
     :[range]WinbufdoWrite {cmd}
-                            Execute {cmd} in each different buffer shown in one of the windows in the current tab page (once per buffer) and automatically persist any changes (:update).
+                            Execute {cmd} in each different modifiable buffer shown in one of the windows in the current tab page (once per buffer) and automatically persist any changes (:update).

     :[range]Tabdo {cmd}     Execute {cmd} once in each tab page, then return back to the original one.